How to Spot Soil Movement Foundation Damage

 Wall cracks are one of the most common foundation problems signs.
 Not every crack signals a structural problem, but certain patterns deserve immediate attention:

-- Cracks that grow over time.
-A crack that was a hairline six months ago and is now wider than 1/8 inch is actively moving and needs professional evaluation.
+• Cracks that grow over time.
+A crack that was a hairline six months ago and is now wider than 1/8 inch is actively moving and needs a professional foundation inspection.

 Hairline cracks in drywall are common as homes age and are not always cause for concern.
 The key difference is pattern and progression.
 Multiple cracks appearing in the same area, or cracks that widen over weeks and months, point to ongoing foundation movement.